dpo007/psDrugWars/readme.md

 ## Warning :warning:

-This game contains NSFW/16+ content, including immature, possibly offensive humor, and satirical references to illegal drugs and drug use.
+This game contains NSFW/16+ content, including immature, possibly offensive humor, as well as satirical references to illegal drugs and drug use.
 Parental discretion is advised. :innocent: